-In spite of the popularity of cross training, most people as a rule aren't asked to do something totally out of their field.
-Yet almost everyone in a corporate or professional setting these days is expected, even required, to give presentations.
-Public speaking is a profession that requires training and practice just like any other.
-But we're constantly being pushed to the front of the room to sell, educate, persuade, dazzle and shine.
-It can be scary for some and downright debilitating for others.
+But almost everyone in a corporate or professional setting these days is expected, even required, to give presentations.
+Public speaking is a profession which requires training and practice just like any other.
+Yet we're constantly being pushed to the front of the room to sell, educate, persuade, dazzle and shine.
+It can be scary for some and downright debilitating for others